neuschaefer/reform-handbook/src/source/parts.rst

 .. image:: _static/illustrations/kbd-callouts.png

-The keyboard is powered by an ATmega32U4_ 8-bit microcontroller.
+The Keyboard is mounted to the top of the Main Box with six M2x4 pan head screws.
+It is powered by an ATmega32U4_ 8-bit microcontroller.
 The controller scans the row/column matrix of keyswitches and reports keypresses via USB HID (human interface device) to the motherboard.
 Each switch has a diode to prevent ghosting, so you can press multiple keys at once.
 The microcontroller runs a firmware based on LUFA_, which is an open source library for implementing USB input devices.

 The second role of the keyboard is to serve as a user interface to the LPC system controller on the mainboard, even when the main SoC is turned off.
-To make this possible, the keyboard connects via a separate UART cable to the motherboards SYSCTL header (J23).
+To make this possible, the Keyboard connects via a separate UART cable to the motherboards SYSCTL header (J23).

 Keyboard Firmware
 -----------------